iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > This was pointless.
 I was in contact with someone who tested positive, but no one ever gave them a code to enter and I never got an alert<br> :date: __2021-05-23 02:04:07__

 > Pointless app.<br> :date: __2021-05-22 02:53:46__

-> Inaccurate reports.
-Overall, the order from most cases to least cases by county put the counties in the correct positions.
-However, daily reports of cases are wrong....FACT...USELESS APP<br> :date: __2021-05-14 21:39:49__

-> Old data.
-The paper has more current numbers.
-How is that even possible?<br> :date: __2021-05-12 15:15:20__

-> Privacy concerns - after all the promises of privacy and safeguards, 70,000 people had their private information from the company doing contact tracing leaked online.
-Pass on the government Spyware.<br> :date: __2021-05-12 13:35:48__